Canucks defeat Sabres with two goals and an assist from Derek Dorsett

+The Vancouver Canucks bounced back on the second night of a back-to-back.

-Derek Dorsett had two goals and an assist in the Vancouver Canucks' 4-2 victory over the Buffalo Sabres on Friday night.
+Derek Dorsett had two goals and an assist in the Canucks' 4-2 comeback victory over the Buffalo Sabres on Friday night.

-Daniel Sedin, Markus Granlund also scored to help the Canucks improve to 2-1-0 on a five-game trip.
+Daniel Sedin and Markus Granlund also scored to help the Canucks improve to 2-1-0 on a five-game trip.
 Brandon Sutter had two assists, and Jacob Markstrom made 15 saves.

+Vancouver gave up four power-play goals Thursday night in a 6-3 loss in Boston, but didn't allow any to Buffalo in three chances.

+"Our penalty kill let us down last night and today our penalty kill bounced back and did a pretty good job," Dorsett said.
+"We'll take points as we can get 'em."

 Jack Eichel and Justin Bailey scored for Buffalo, and Chad Johnson stopped 37 shots.
 At 1-5-2, the Sabres are off to their worst start since going 1-7-0 in 2014-15.

+"We got to look at ourselves and really dig down," Sabres forward Kyle Okposo said.
+"We got to come out and play with some fire."

-Sedin's short-handed goal gave the Canucks their first lead of the game 8:10 into the second period.
+Sedin gave the Canucks their first lead of the game 8:10 into the second period.
 Johnson saved Sedin's wrist shot from the left circle, but Sedin poked the rebound between the goaltender's pads.

 Buffalo challenged that Jake Virtanen was offside on the goal.
 After reviewing replays, officials determined that Virtanen had possession and control of the puck as he entered the attacking zone ahead of the puck.

+Virtanen said he thought he had control of the puck but didn't know if the officials would make the same determination.

+"Those are ones you're not really sure about," he said.
+"But it definitely felt good to get that one."

-Dorsett tied it 5:52 into the second period.
+Dorsett's short-handed goal tied it 5:52 into the second period.
 Sutter's shot from the right circle bounced off Johnson's pad to the left slot where Dorsett one-timed it in.
 Dorsett scored his fourth of the season into an empty net with 21.7 seconds remaining.

 The Sabres opened the scoring in the opening minute when Ryan O'Reilly sent a backhand pass from the corner to Bailey in the slot.
 Bailey moved from right to left and slipped a backhander past Markstrom.